 The emphasis is on good.

 I can show you around all the tools in Adobe Illustrator or Inkscape.
 I can tell you where to find fonts.
 I can tell you how to pick a color palette.
-In fact, I teach people how to find the perfect font and color palette for your brand in my free class Revamp Your Brand In One Day.
+In fact, I teach people how to find the perfect font and color palette for your brand in the seventh chapter of my book The Human Centered Brand.

 But that’s nowhere nearly enough for a person to create a logo that is any good.

 And let me tell you, I’ve tried…

 Apart from being a full-time freelance designer, I’m also a design educator.
 I’ve taught 6 generations of students their first steps in design theory, the Adobe software, and tried my best to impart on them a bit of that sense of aesthetics that is really difficult to explain to a novice.
 I’ve critiqued numerous student assignments, and formed a list of 11 most common beginner design mistakes I see people do.

 In the design class we teach at our school, students first need to go through a 9-hour design theory class (which is way too short in my opinion), combined with additional recommended reading.
 That is followed by a 30-hour Adobe Illustrator course, which covers the most useful functionality of the program for design work.
 After that, we teach a 6-hour class focused on logo design, along with examples, case studies and practical exercises—some in copying the examples, and some in creating new designs.